coldstar1993/nori-alignedlayer-mina-mesa-analysis/README.md

 AlignedLayer's current support for Mina (Berkeley) required only minor, peripheral code changes.
 Based on the analysis below, supporting Mina (Mesa) is expected to follow the same pattern — the required changes will be small and isolated.

+However, Supporting Mina (Mesa HF) in AlignedLayer will be blocked on upstream stabilization: both `o1-labs/mina-rust` and `o1-labs/proof-systems` need to ship stable Mesa-compatible releases before AlignedLayer can integrate them.

 ---

 ## Methodology